kstenerud/iOS-Universal-Framework/README.md

 This version replaces the bash scripts with Python scripts.
 This gives a LOT more control over the build process.

+To build the universal version of your framework, you must now use the **Archive** command rather than the **Build** command.  **Build** only builds for the current architecture (to speed up compilation when your framework project is a dependency of another project).

 Added a devel folder for template development.